 Clearly, getting a master’s degree in data science can lead you down many career pathways.
 You don’t have to stay in the data science silo to profit from this degree.

 This discrepancy is easy to explain.
 Data scientists tend to be well-paid.
-Still, there are plenty of companies that still don't see exactly how data science translates into dollars, and so don't want to pay top dollar for a data scientist.
-There are still more open data science positions than there are qualified data scientists, but opportunities aren't evenly distributed.
-In areas where there's a glut of data scientists, employers can pay less.
-On the other hand, data scientists in major metro areas tend to earn more, with the highest salaries concentrated in cities in California, Connecticut, Delaware, New York, and New Mexico.
+Still, there are plenty of companies that still don’t see exactly how data science translates into dollars, and so don’t want to pay top dollar for a data scientist.
+There are still more open data science positions than there are qualified data scientists, but opportunities aren’t evenly distributed.
+In areas where there’s a glut of data scientists, employers can pay less.
+On the other hand, data scientists in major metro areas tend to earn more, with the highest salaries concentrated in cities in California, Arizona, Idaho, New York, Mississippi, and Oregon.
 Experience matters, too; it may be that some salary surveys attracted more experienced respondents than others.

 In other words, graduating from a dedicated data science program may not turn you into one of the top earners in this field—but it can’t hurt.
 The best data science master’s programs offer robust career support and access to large, active alumni networks that can lead to lucrative opportunities.
 Also, having a famous-name school on your diploma is never a bad thing.